Top 10 Markets in NJ:

 2. Technology - Consulting | Programming | Repair | Website | Software | Hosting and more

 3. Retail - Gift Shops | Florist | Clothing | Jewelry | Specialty Shops

 4. Office - Marketing | Advertising | Dr. Office | Professional Services | Insurance and more

 7. Consulting | Tech Consulting | Business Consulting

 More on General Liability and Professional Liability:

 Professional Liability Insurance is additional coverage which many professions add to their general liability insurance package to protect themselves and their business from claims of negligence either from clients or patients.
 It is also called professional indemnity insurance.
 Professional liability insurance may hold different names like malpractice insurance for physicians, nurses, dentists, and chiropractors to name a few in the medical profession.
 Professionals who do medical testing and lab work also fall into this category.
-Other professions like insurance, realtors, appraisers, and consultants may purchase another of professional liability insurance known as Errors & Omissions or E & O insurance.
+Other professions like insurance, realtors, appraisers, and consultants may purchase professional liability insurance known as Errors & Omissions or E & O insurance.

 E & O coverage is often written specifically for the industry in which it is being placed.
 For example, with the growth in the technology arena, technology companies, developers, website hosts and creators, software development may all have specific E & O coverage written specifically for their type of business.
 Additional coverage such as personal injury, breach of warranty, intellectual property, programming error, performance, and other coverage types can be added to any business which provides a service or offers advice and opinion for greater protection.